When you’re on long-term leave and your pay should have been reduced, but wasn't, your employer may accidentally overpay you.

-- Tell your HR department as early as possible, and in writing, by sending them a letter or an email.
+Tell your HR department.
+Do this as early as possible, and in writing, by sending them a letter or an email.

-- Check your contract to see if your employer has a written policy for what to do when they overpay you.
+Check your contract.
+See if your employer has a written policy for what to do when they overpay you.

-- Speak to your HR department about how they plan to deal with this.
-Ask them if they can space out the deductions over a number of months.
+Speak to your HR department.
+Ask them how they plan to deal with this and see if they can space out the deductions over a number of months.